wesleytian/blog/content/about.md

 ## About Me

-I recently graduated from the University of Michigan.
+I recently recieved my Bachelor of Science degree from the University of Michigan.
+While there, I studied computer science, data science and entrepreneurship.
+I also served as the president of the [Michigan Data Science Team](https://news.engin.umich.edu/2018/08/michigan-data-science-team-wrangles-big-data/).

+Before attending the University of Michigan, I took classes in computer science, mathematics, and economics at the University of Massachusetts, Amherst.

 > _All views expressed on this site are my own and do not represent the opinions of any entity whatsoever with which I have been, am now, or will be affiliated._

-Since 2017, this site has been viewed 8,837 times.
-3,722 unique users.
-Last updated on 2-5-2020.
+Views: 8,837 times

+Unique users: 3,722